fwd/nano-docs/source/checkout.md

 Pass a ```?json=true``` URL flag to the ```url``` in the Response to get a JSON object of the Checkout.

-> In most cases you do don't need this.

 ```
 https://nano.to/checkout/666ee7bf26a?json=true
 ```